 So today’s lesson is quick and simple ( I’m on vacation and all), find a great place to shoot.
 Somewhere with great composition and where you can return to time and time again.
 It may be a public park, a beach, your own backyard, or a view from a balcony (mine was exactly that and I had this place booked for only 4 nights.)

-Pick your variation – will your images vary by weather, season or simply time of the day (with the most convenient being the latter of course.)
+Pick your variation – will your images vary by weather, season, or simply a time of the day (with the most convenient being the latter of course.)

-Fortunately, during our 4 days stay at this Melaka Airbnb accommodation, I was able to witness and capture 3 different scenes from our balcony.
-With each being so different and distinct, it’s hard to find motivation to leave the premises when such beauty unfolds right outside the window.
+Fortunately, during our 4 days stay at our Melaka Airbnb accommodation, I was able to witness and capture 3 different scenes from our balcony.
+With each being so different and distinct, it’s hard to find the motivation to leave the premises when such beauty unfolds right outside the window.

-First image was taken when we checked in around 5pm
+The first image was taken when we checked in around 5 pm

 The last image was also taken during sunrise on our last day in Melaka – today 🙁 It rained yesterday, so the chances for a cloudy morning were pretty good.
 Today the clouds parted to reveal some oranges and pinks of the rising sun.
 Now you can really see that no two mornings are alike!

-In conclusion, while I was happy with the first image of 5pm view, it is obviously not as strong as the others.
+In conclusion, while I was happy with the first image of the 5 pm view, it is obviously not as strong as the others.
 So, next time you find a pretty sweet spot to photograph, don’t just settle for what you see, come back and then again and again at different times/days/seasons/weather and you too will surprise yourself!